 Held two or three times a year, Open Mic Nights provide students and teachers with opportunities to exhibit their special talents.
 A variety of stage presentations are performed during the evenings, including musical performances both classical and pop, storytelling, dancing, readings from students and teachers, and comedy acts.

 This one-day event introduces students and their parents/guardians to the Upper School.
 Tours and meetings are given to new students and rising-ninth graders by Gold Key Society members.
 Parents and guardians are greeted by several members of the administration.
 The event concludes with a brief reception where families have an opportunity to meet teachers and advisors.

 A long-standing tradition in the School, seniors purchase and hide treats in designated areas of the Greenway Rise Campus.
 First grade students visit the Upper School and hunt for treats with the help of senior partners.
 Afterwards, seniors and first grade students share songs, games, and a picnic lunch.

 Seniors are the only Upper School students to have the privilege of dressing in costume for Halloween.
 They "trick-or-treat" in the morning to pick up treats and share their costumes with the Upper School community.
 Later they visit the Learning Village to join the younger students in a Halloween Parade.

 This special week focuses on supporting our athletic teams through special-dress days and events.
-In the past, these have included Advisory Wars, Wacky-Tacky Day, "Twins" Day, Decades Day, and "STAB" Wear Day.
+In the past, these have included Advisory Wars, Wacky-Tacky Day, Twins Day, Decades Day, and School Spirit Wear Day.